Best Sun Shirts for Running of 2026

 • Gets stinky after a single use

 When looking for a long-sleeve shirt that is lightweight enough to wear on hot days and provides ample sun protection, we couldn’t find anything better than the Janji Sunchaser 50 Hooded Long Sleeve.
 With a UPF 50 rating, meaning it only allows 2% of sun rays through, you can trust it to protect your skin.
 We were impressed with just how lightweight the polyester and Spandex blend was.
-Compared to all the other sun shirts tested, the stretchy material felt coolest when we put it on.
+Compared to all the other sun shirts tested, the stretchy material felt cool and light.

 Janji has earned a reputation for creating well-fitting clothing — and this sun shirt is no exception.
-The sleeves are long, and the thumbholes are placed high enough that the shirt can provide ample coverage on the back and front of the hands when needed.
+The sleeves are long, and the thumbholes are high enough that the shirt provides ample coverage on the back and front of the hands when needed.
 The hood is deep and big enough to wear over a hat.
-While there isn’t a hole for a ponytail, our ponytail-wearing testers had no issue fitting the hood over their hair and the front of a hat.
+While there isn’t a hole for a ponytail, our ponytail-wearing testers had no issue fitting the hood over their hair and the front brim of a hat.

 The looser fit is ideal for maintaining air circulation and staying cool on hot days.
 It also allows for a full range of motion, even with thumbs in the sleeves and the hood over a hat.
 The seams are off the shoulders to minimize the chance of chafing while wearing a pack.